How to Clone KVM Virtual Machines

 Once you are done configuring the KVM clone, click Clone to start the cloning process.

-Clone KVM Virtual Machines using virt-clone command
+Clone KVM VMs using virt-clone command

 You can as well clone KVM virtual machine using virt-clone command.
 According to man pages;